alexharri/website/posts/canvas-to-ascii.md

   samplingVector={[0.65, 0.65, 0.31, 0.31, 0.22, 0.22]}
 />

 Very nice!
-The lightest component values are retained and the contrast between the lighter and darker components is increased by "crunching" the lower values.
+The lightest component values are retained, and the contrast between the lighter and darker components is increased by "crunching" the lower values.

 This affects which character is picked.
 The following example shows how the selected character changes as the contrast is increased: